Zamiell/typescript-faq/README.md

 ## Should I care about imports?
 How can I avoid imports?

 - Sometimes, people worry about the imports in their TypeScript program.
 They might say something like: "this file has too many imports".
 Or: "I want to avoid importing this thing if possible, because it will clutter the imports".
 These kinds of concerns are irrelevant, because for most intents and purposes, **you should not count imports as being part of your program**.
+The rest of this section will attempt to explain why.
 - If you are ever manually typing an import statement, something has gone horribly wrong.
 If you use a modern IDE such as [Visual Studio Code](https://code.visualstudio.com/), a variable or function that is located in another file will automatically be imported as soon as you tab-complete the name.
 - If you are ever manually deleting an import statement, something has gone horribly wrong.
 If you use the excellent [`prettier-plugin-organize-imports`](https://github.com/simonhaenisch/prettier-plugin-organize-imports) plugin (or something similar), unneeded import statements will be automatically deleted.
   - You should avoid using import statements for side-effects, as it is considered to be a terrible programming practice.